dwyl/technical-glossary/README.md

 ### What?

-A technical glossary for key words.
+A technical glossary for key words :books:.
 These definitions are by no means exhaustive but aim to be easy to understand and bite-sized for quick access.

 ### How?